sagemath/sagewiki_to_gh-2022-10-10/devel/LatexToWorksheet.md

  This is all of Beezer's [[http://linear.ups.edu|First Course in Linear Algebra]] as a linked collection of Sage worksheets.
 It runs about 900 pages when printed, but as a tar archive is around 700K.
-  * See note above about jsMath configuration and matrix formatting.
+  * See note below about jsMath configuration and matrix formatting.
   * No Sage content yet - see other experiments for demonstrations.
   * Installation: To rig worksheet numbers, and thus have cross-worksheet linking work properly, it is necessary to create a pristine user